 If you smell gas during any part of a home inspection, leave the house immediately and call the gas utility company from a neighbor’s house or from a cell phone when you are well away from the house.
 Do not turn lights or appliances on or off or use a cell phone inside the house.

-Professional Help and Resources for Inspecting Earthquake Damage
+Professional Help and Resources

 If an earthquake occurs in your area, check with your city's office and local news sources to learn about public resources for help with earthquake inspection and damage mitigation.
 In many cases, residents are encouraged to contact the Federal Emergency Management Agency (FEMA) after an earthquake occurs.
 FEMA is a good source for general information and provides free home inspections for earthquake damage.